AML compliance checklist: best practices for due diligence

-Everyone in your organisation should be on board with having a compliance programme, but what that programme looks like can be more contentious.
+Everyone in your organisation should be on board with the compliance programme, but what that programme looks like can be more contentious.
 Know Your Customer (KYC) processes are renowned for slowing down customer onboarding, and monitoring customer activity requires a lot of heavy lifting.
 While the largest banks have staffed up compliance teams to include thousands of analysts to cope with this workload, scale up and mid-tier financial services providers don’t have this luxury.
 As a result, the manual process of sifting through disparate data sources to get the information they need to identify potential money-launderers in their customer base can result in slow onboarding, delayed customer transactions and inadequate regulatory reporting.

 Regulation, including the EU’s Fourth Money Laundering Directive and the US Bank Secrecy Act, require a risk-based approach to compliance.
 This ambiguity can make it difficult for regulated firms to understand exactly what their internal compliance policies should cover and how to develop and implement a robust AML compliance programme.

 There are commonalities in the most successful AML compliance programmes however, which we explore further in this blog.